 For Direct Communication mode, the NF Service consumer may subscribe to status change notifications of NF instance from the NRF.
 If the NF Service consumer is notified by the NRF or detects by itself (e.g. request is not responded) that the NF producer instance is not available anymore, another available NF producer instance within the same NF Set is selected by the NF Service consumer.

-For Indirect Communication mode, the SCP selects another NF producer instance within the same NF Set if the original NF producer instance serving the UE is not available anymore.
+For Indirect Communication mode, the SCP or NF Service consumer may subscribe to status change notifications of NF instance from the NRF and selects another NF producer instance within the same NF Set if the original NF producer instance serving the UE is not available anymore.

-NOTE: It is up to the implementation on how the SCP knows a NF producer instance is not available anymore.

 5.21.3.4 Reliability of NF Services

-When multiple NF Service instances within a NF Service Set are exposed to the NF Service consumer or SCP and the failure of NF Service instance is detected, i.e. it is not available anymore, the NF Service consumer or SCP selects another NF Service instance of the same NF Service Set within the NF instance, if available.
+When multiple NF Service instances within a NF Service Set are exposed to the NF Service consumer or SCP and the failure of NF Service instance is detected or notified by the NRF, i.e. it is not available anymore, the NF Service consumer or SCP selects another NF Service instance of the same NF Service Set within the NF instance, if available.
 Otherwise the NF Service consumer or SCP selects a different NF instance within the same NF Set.

 NOTE: The NF Producer instance can change the NF Service instance in the response to the service request.